Posterior Tibial Tendonitis

 The Deltoid ligaments connect the medial malleolus to the talus bone.
 The deltoid ligaments are a robust web of connective tissue, and together with the articulation of the surrounding joint, they provide tremendous stability to the inner ankle.

 Rolls or twists on uneven pavements can lead to stress being placed on the deltoid ligaments.
 This can also occur from running on a camber.
 Irritation of the deltoid ligaments can lead to synovitis on the inner ankle, causing pain deep within the medial ankle joint.

-A Physical Therapist’s treatment includes ankle mobilisations, stretches, strengthening exercises, and stability exercises.
 Modifications to training and changes in the footwear of custom insoles may be required to offload the inner ankle when running.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly.